 The Workers’ Compensation process varies from state to state and industry to industry, but most employees are covered by a plan of some variety.
 These plans cover the majority of incidents that can conceivably occur in the workplace, including unintentional injuries, diseases, illnesses, and deaths.

 Because the system is no-fault, workers are not required to prove fault for the injuries to recover the benefits they’re entitled to.
-The timeframe to make a claim is two years from the date that the employee submits a report of the injury to their employer.
+To make a claim the employee must submit a report of the injury to their employer.
 In that report, the injured worker should provide details such as: